 He didn’t even heal the man so that the man would worship Him.

-Let me try to say it one more time: Jesus didn’t heal the man primary to help the man; Jesus healed the man to further Jesus’s own glory.
+Let me try to say it one more time: Jesus didn’t heal the man primarily to help the man; Jesus healed the man to further Jesus’s own glory.
 The fact that the man could walk and live a better life was almost a by-product of the situation.

 Whenever the Holy Spirit sees an opportunity to glorify Jesus through you, He will take your entire being and set you ablaze with glowing devotion to Jesus Christ. -Oswald Chambers, My Utmost for His Highest (2 July).